 Fields relevant to NASA's goals are defined in its current Strategic Plan.
 These fields are mainly those in science, technology, and education that are focused on understanding the Earth, exploring the Solar System and the universe beyond, creating more secure, efficient, and environmentally friendly air transportation systems, inspiring students to pursue careers in science, technology, engineering, and mathematics, and engaging the public in shaping and sharing the experience of exploration and discovery.

 HSGC University Research Internship students work under the guidance of mentors who are usually faculty members.
 Women, under-represented minorities (specifically Hawaiians, other Pacific Islanders, Native Americans, African Americans, and Hispanics), and physically challenged students who have interest in space-related fields are particularly encouraged to apply.

 HSGC URI Research Internship

 All full-time undergraduates enrolled at the University of Hawai‘i at Mānoa, Hilo, Maui College, one of the University of Hawai‘i Community Colleges, and University of Guam who have declared a major are eligible to apply for HSGC URI Research Internships.
 Applicants must be U.S. citizens and must be sponsored by a mentor who is willing to guide the student for the duration of the award.
 Most mentors are faculty at the University but senior researchers or other qualified personnel at UH or elsewhere are eligible.
 HSGC URI Research Internship students are expected to work between 10 and 15 hours a week during the semester depending on their project.
-Financial support includes a one-semester stipend of $4000, renewable for a second semester for a total of $8000 per academic year.
-A travel and supply budget of $500 per semester will be available for each student.
+Financial support includes a one-semester stipend of $5000, renewable for a second semester for a total of $10000 per academic year.
+A travel and supply budget of $1000 per semester will be available.